openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

 For GRUB Users
 ~~~~~~~~~~~~~~

-- Grub users will need to set ZPOOL_VDEV_NAME_PATH=1 in environmental variables in order to use GRUB.
-Instructions on how to install using GRUB is not yet available.
+- If you still wish to use GRUB, you will need to set ZPOOL_VDEV_NAME_PATH=1 in environmental variables while installing and running grub-mkconfig.
+Instructions on how to install using GRUB will not be provided in the forseeable future.
+You can use the Ubuntu Root on ZFS guide as a reference on how to set that up however.
+PR's for GRUB support is welcome.

 A Note On Kernel Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~